silopolis/ingress-nginx/docs/kubectl-plugin.md

 ]
 ```

 Add the `--list` option to show only the backend names.
 Add the `--backend <backend>` option to show only the backend with the given name.

-### certs
+### `certs`

-Use `kubectl ingress-nginx certs --host <hostname>` to dump the SSL cert/key information for a given host.
+Use `kubectl ingress-nginx certs --host <hostname>` to dump SSL cert/key information for a given host.

 **WARNING:** This command will dump sensitive private key information.
 Don't blindly share the output, and certainly don't log it anywhere.